Ghidra

 Ghidra with LIEF

-Similarly to the BinaryNinja plugin, LIEF can be used as a Ghidra plugin.
+Similar to the BinaryNinja plugin, LIEF can be used as a Ghidra plugin.

 Installation

-First, download the LIEF plugin package from here https://lief.s3.fr-par.scw.cloud/latest/plugins/index.html or from the packages listed above.
+First, download the LIEF plugin package from https://lief.s3.fr-par.scw.cloud/latest/plugins/index.html or from the packages listed above.
 Then, follow the official procedure to install extensions: GhidraDocs/GettingStarted.md

 Shared Library

-• OSX: ~/Library/ghidra/ghidra_11.3.2_PUBLIC/Extensions/libLIEF.dylib
+• macOS: ~/Library/ghidra/ghidra_11.3.2_PUBLIC/Extensions/libLIEF.dylib

 • Linux: ~/.config/ghidra/ghidra_11.3.2_PUBLIC/Extensions/libLIEF.so